cxbignekoc/Bitwig-5.3.13-libcurl-Guide-HY-Plugins-on-Linux-debian-based-/README.md

 # Bitwig-5.3.13-libcurl-Guide-HY-Plugins-on-Linux-debian-based

-	## The Main Command you ececute in the Plugin.so Folder:
+	## The Main Command you execute in the Plugin.so Folder:
 	## $ patchelf --replace-needed libcurl-gnutls.so.4 libcurl.so.4 Plugin.so

 This is a Solution for HY- Plugin for Bitwig 5.3.13 in Linux (Debian-based)